New cannabis strategy needed, say psychiatrists

 They say although they see some clients with cannabis-induced psychosis, 80% of their work involves the legal drug, alcohol.

-Next story in National: NZ stake in telescope project 'a huge boost'
+Next story in New Zealand: NZ stake in telescope project 'a huge boost'

 Copyright © 2012, Radio New Zealand